Olearia paniculata

 Bonus Tip

-To create a stunning landscape feature, plant Akiraho where its glossy leaves can catch and reflect light, particularly in morning or evening sun.
+To create a stunning landscape feature, plant Akiraho (Olearia paniculata) where its glossy leaves can catch and reflect light, particularly in morning or evening sun.
 The contrast between the dark green upper leaf surface and silvery-white underside creates a beautiful effect when leaves move in the breeze.
 This effect is particularly dramatic when used as a backdrop for plants with contrasting foliage colors.